Definitions

 About

-The character 祂 (tā) is a modern phono-semantic compound, intentionally created by combining the divine radical 示 (shì) with the phonetic component 也 (yě).
-Coined by Bible translators, it provides a distinct third-person pronoun for referring exclusively to a monotheistic God or deity, differentiating it from standard human pronouns.
-Before its invention, writers relied on generic pronouns or honorific titles, but the inclusion of the spirit radical now offers a clear visual marker of divinity within religious texts.
-Its usage remains confined to theological contexts, functioning as a specialized orthographic tool rather than an evolution of an ancient classical character.
+(tā) is a modern phono-semantic compound, combining the spirit radical (shì) with phonetic (yě).
+Bible translators coined it to serve as a distinct third-person pronoun for a monotheistic God, setting it apart from standard human pronouns.
+Previously, writers used generic pronouns or honorific titles; the addition of the spirit radical gave the character a visual marker of divinity in translated religious texts.
+Its use remains confined to theological contexts, functioning as a specialized orthographic tool rather than an evolved ancient character.